CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	Successfully built 40a121fff878
 	Successfully tagged upendradevisetty/myfirstapp:latest

-If you don't have the alpine:3.5 image, the client will first pull the image and then create your image.
+If you don't have the `alpine:3.5 image`, the client will first pull the image and then create your image.
 Therefore, your output on running the command will look different from mine.
 If everything went well, your image should be ready!
-Run docker images and see if your image (<YOUR_USERNAME>/myfirstapp:1.0) shows.
+Run `docker images` and see if your image `$YOUR_DOCKERHUB_USERNAME/myfirstapp shows.

 .. _Run your image: